Kandahar Afghanistan Travel Guide

 Numerous mosques dot the city.
 Foreigners should exercise extreme caution and cultural sensitivity.
 The Shrine of the Cloak has highly restricted entry.
 Other local mosques are for worship, not tourism.

-Different local memorials could exist.
-These aren't publicly advertised for tourists, and access is going to be restricted by security.
+Different local memorials may exist.
+These aren't publicly advertised for tourists, and access will be restricted by security.

 Not applicable for tourism.
 Related sites are often sensitive and inaccessible.